nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a task: `edit task`

-Edits an existing task in the task list.
+You can edit the name of an existing task in your task list.

 **Command Format:**